tvdboom/ATOM/docs_sources/api/ATOM/atomclassifier.md

 ## Training

-The training methods are where the models are fitted to the data and their performance is evaluated against selected metric.
+The training methods are where the models are fitted to the data and their performance is evaluated against a selected metric.
 There are three methods to call the three different training approaches.
-All relevant attributes and methods from the training classes are attached to atom for convenience.
-These include the errors, winner and results attributes, as well as the [models][], and the [prediction][predicting] and [plotting][plots] methods.
 Read more in the [user guide][training].

 :: methods:
     toc_only: False